 If your answer is no to some or most of these questions, perhaps it’s time to consider how to better humanize and harmonize your money with your life and your life’s values.
 Here are six ways to shift:

-2. Examine your spending patterns. the where, when and, most importantly, the why.
+Examine the where, when and, most importantly, the why.
 Be sure to do this in conjunction with your spouse, partner or other stakeholders.

 Replacing institutional thinking with intention and purpose humanizes your actions, harmonizes your values with those actions and provides a path to proactive planning.
 It isn’t easy to buck the system and turn off the flood of messages that drive right into your “want zone,” but by creating a system that supports better decisions, you take over the controls to your financial success and well-being.